 Do I need to attend program every day?

 Yes.
 You are expected to take part in all aspects of the program during your entire stay.

 Please refer to the referral package for a list of items to bring and not to bring.
 Any items on the “not to bring” list will be collected and not returned until program completion.
 Clients are permitted to have no more than one suitcase of personal effects per person.
 Moms with children may have a suitcase for each person plus diapers and wipes.

 Can I bring my cell phone or other electronics?

 No, Peardonville House does not allow any electronic devices except an alarm clock.
-Possession of any electronic items while in treatment may lead to Peardonville House withdrawing services.
+Do not bring your cell phone as it will be put in storage until discharge.
+Discovery of any electronic items while in treatment may lead to Peardonville House withdrawing services.

 Will Peardonville House find a place for me to live following treatment?

 No, prior to attending Peardonville House, clients are asked if they have a safe place to go when they leave treatment.
 If a client is interested in second stage housing, staff will provide them with a list of Second Stage Houses approved by Fraser Health Authority.
 However, clients must be aware that treatment requires them to focus on learning new recovery skills and searching for housing often detracts from that purpose.

 FAQ for Moms and Kids: